thewarpaint/works-without-js/README.md

 ## Background

-Javascript is an awesome technology has helped us pushed the web forward to a place we could hardly imagine twenty years ago.
+Javascript is an awesome technology that has helped us push the web forward to a place we could hardly imagine twenty years ago.

-However, we have relied on it too much for a while now, and assumed it must be used by default, without thinking if it is a good fit for our use case.
+However, we have relied on it too much for a while now, and assumed it must be used by default, without thinking if it is a good fit for our use cases.

 - Static-content sites like online newspapers and magazines, technical documentation, etc.